yehlebm/Automotive-Standards-Council-Event-Configuration/README.md

 Event specification, so keep that array in sync with each message you process.
 Choose the listener that matches your validation strategy.

-Each listener also pushes both a generic `dl_asc` event and an event-specific `dl_<eventName>` into `window.dataLayer` so that Google Tag Manager and other tag-management systems can subscribe to whichever pattern their workspace prefers.
+Each listener pushes an event-specific `dl_<eventName>` entry into `window.dataLayer` so that Google Tag Manager and other tag-management systems can hook into the ASC Event directly.
 The measurement IDs the listener merges represent GA4 properties that already live on the dealership website and want to consume ASC Events automatically.

 ### Option A: Host-origin validation